 NAFSA was founded in 1948 as the National Association of Foreign Student Advisers to promote the professional development of U.S. college and university officials responsible for assisting and advising the 25,000 foreign students who had come to study in the United States after World War II.
-The academic institutions, government agencies, and private organizations that combined to form NAFSA knew that meeting the needs of students from diverse educational and cultural backgrounds required special knowledge and competencies.
+The academic institutions, government agencies, and private organizations that combined to form NAFSA knew that meeting the needs of diverse students required special knowledge and competencies.

 The association's scope soon expanded to include admissions personnel, English-language specialists, and community volunteers who played an important role in helping foreign students acclimate to U.S. college communities.
 To reflect this growing and increasingly diverse membership, in 1964 the association changed its name to the National Association for Foreign Student Affairs.

 NAFSA experienced a breakthrough in its federal government relationships in 1976 when John Richardson, then assistant secretary of state for educational and cultural affairs, changed the State Department’s interpretation of funding for NAFSA.
 This gave the association the opportunity to not only fund activities that advanced foreign student issues, but also to advance study abroad issues.

 NAFSA celebrated its fortieth anniversary in 1988 with more than 3,000 participants at its annual conference, where Senator J. William Fulbright was one of the plenary speakers.

 As the decade ended, the fall of the Berlin Wall, disintegration of the Soviet Union, and end of the Cold War indicated that significant political changes were to come.
 The international political system that emerged was unipolar, with the United States as the only remaining superpower, beginning an era of globalization that would impact the rapidly growing field of international education.

 Decade of Growth